oasisprotocol/old-docs/src/operators/troubleshooting.md

 # Troubleshooting

-## BEFORE YOUR TROUBLESHOOT CHECKLIST
+::: danger BEFORE YOU BEGIN TROUBLESHOOTING
 Before you begin troubleshooting we suggest you check all of the following:

 * Check that your current binary version is the latest listed on the [current